Chroma Electronic Loads

 Besides the Chroma 6530 AC Source, we also have the lower-end Chroma 61604 at our disposal, which provides up to 2kW of power.
 This AC source was pushed to its limits during the evaluation of PSUs with over 1.5kW capacity, so we replaced it with the stronger Chroma 6530.
 Our testing equipment also includes a variable transformer (variac), which is able to deliver up to 3kW.

 A power meter provides only basic functions, whereas a power analyzer is a highly sophisticated and expensive piece of equipment able to deliver accurate power and harmonics measurements.
 We use two N4L power analyzers (PPA1530 and PPA5530) to measure the exact (AC) wattage that the PSU pulls from the power grid, along with other crucial parameters like power factor and AC volts/amps.
-Given a known power consumption on the DC side, we can easily calculate the efficiency (DC watts/AC watts) of a PSU in real time through our testing software suite.
+Given a known power consumption on the DC side, we can easily calculate the efficiency (DC watts/AC watts) of a PSU in real-time through our testing software suite.
 Our backup power analyzer is a Yokogawa WT210.

 Every PSU reviewer needs a good power meter, or, ideally, a power analyzer, with a high sampling rate.
 You see, sometimes the APFC stage of a PSU can be tricky, resulting in inaccurate readings with cheap Kill-a-Watts.
 Unfortunately, a power analyzer is pretty expensive.
 But if you want to have accurate readings, especially in light loads (<100W) or demanding ones (>1000W), then you have no other choice.
 As backups, we have a GW Instek GPM-8212, one of the best power meters for its price, and a Prova WM-01 power analyzer.
-Our main instrument for measuring the electrical characteristics of the PSU is the Yokogawa WT210, which reports directly to the control/monitor program, allowing the calculation of a PSU's efficiency in real time.
+Our main instrument for measuring the electrical characteristics of the PSU is the Yokogawa WT210, which reports directly to the control/monitor program, allowing the calculation of a PSU's efficiency in real-time.

 To measure voltage ripple on the DC rails with static or dynamic (transient) loads, an oscilloscope is a one-way road.
 Back in the early days, most PSU reviewers used the limited bandwidth (250kHz) Stingray DS1M12 because it was affordable and did a pretty good job.
 However, for high-speed transient response tests, a higher-bandwidth oscilloscope is needed.
 We use a Picoscope 3424 scope and a Picoscope 4444 differential scope for ripple- and transient-response measurements, while our hold-up tests are conducted with the help of a Keysight DSOX3024A scope.

 A spectrum analyzer (SA) is a piece of equipment that measures the magnitude of an input signal versus frequency and its main purpose is to measure signal power.
 In a SA the horizontal axis is for frequency while the amplitude is shown on the vertical axis.
 We have an SA in our lab to perform some basic EMC Pre-Compliance testing.
-Our main SA is a Signal Hound BB60C which features excellent performance and at the same time it doesn't break the bank.
+Our main SA is a Signal Hound BB60C which features excellent performance and at the same time, it doesn't break the bank.
 The BB60C has a pretty wide range, at least for our purpose, from 9 KHz to 6 GHz, and its dynamic range is from -158 dBm to +10 dBm.
 The provided software, called Spike, is easy to use and provides many interesting functions.
-Besides the SA we also got two Aaronia antennas, one omnidirectional (OmniLOG 70600) and one directional (HyperLOG 7060).
-We want to thank Aaronia for providing us these antennas at a significant discount.
-We need lots of expensive equipment to conduct proper PSU reviews and we really appreciate when a company supports us.
+Besides the SA we also got two Aaronia antennas, one omnidirectional (OmniLOG 70600) and one-directional (HyperLOG 7060).
+We want to thank Aaronia for providing us with these antennas at a significant discount.
+We need lots of expensive equipment to conduct proper PSU reviews and we really appreciate it when a company supports us.

 We would like to note here that the BB60C Spectrum Analyzer was kindly provided by Signal Hound and the least we can say to them is a huge "thank you" for their support.

-LISN Device And EMC Probes
+LISN Device and EMC Probes

 Both the LISN device and the EMC probe set were kindly provided by Tekbox Digital Solutions and we thank them very much for their support.